Can Child Custody Be Settled Out Of Court?

-Can child custody be settled out of court?
-Taking the matter of child custody to court can often be a lengthy and expensive experience.
-The court is often the scene of aggravated disputes between parents or carers of the child or children.
-There is, however, an alternative.
-Many parents and carers choose to settle their child custody cases outside of the court.
-Being able to settle cases of child custody out-of-court offers many benefits.
+This question is often asked: ‘Can child custody be settled out of court?’
+Child custody cases that are taken to court can often be a lengthy and expensive experience.
+The parents or carers of the child or children often become aggravated and disputes develope between them.
+The alternative that many parents and carers choose, is to settle their child custody cases outside of court.
+This alternative, being able to settle cases of child custody out-of-court offers many benefits.

 For more information pertaining to your case and or to consulting with experienced child custody attorneys, contact Joselowitz and Andrews Attorneys today.